MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 ### As project collaborator

-* Clone the project from GitHub.
+* Clone the project from GitHub
-* Log in to Microsoft 365 account.
+* Log in to Microsoft 365 account
-* Log in to Azure account, which has contributor permission for all the Azure resources being used in this project.
+* Log in to Azure account, which has contributor permission for all the Azure resources being used in this project
-* To preview your Teams app, deploy the project to remote.
+* To preview your Teams app, deploy the project to remote
-* Launch remote to have a preview of the Teams app.
+* Launch remote to have a preview of the Teams app

 For more information, see [build and run your Teams app in remote environment](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode%2Cvcode&tutorial-step=3&branch).